-The cards represent different parts of our psyche, and the 5th card we chose tied all the previous qualities together into an archetype to be embraced at this time.
+The cards represent different parts of our psyche, and the last card we chose represented a quality to be embraced at this time.

-One by one we got present to a deeper need and calling within us.
+One by one we got present to what was there for us.
 We realised that the activist has a deep desire to be of service in times of crisis or injustice – but it is not about looking or behaving in a way that we usually perceive an activist to be.

 The activist heeds a call for change but how it looks was completely unique to each of us!

 Everyone’s expression of their activist seemed to be dependent on their unique gifts and how they desired to create positive change.